Most people do not consider how important choosing the proper nails are in fence building.

 Aluminum is the next best choice as far as cost is concerned.

-Hancock Fence uses these nails in all of our cedar fences!
+Hancock Fence uses these nails in all of our Signature Series #1 and Clear Cedar fences!

 Since they are aluminum, future rusting, bleeding and corrosion are not an issue like the nails below!